Examining the charges against Derek Chauvin, 3 other Minneapolis officers involved in George Floyd's death

 Q: Are there risks of overcharging?

 A: Yes, especially in cases in which prosecutors face intense public pressure.
-Jurors may be more likely to acquit or become hopelessly deadlocked in chases where prosecutors bring charges they can't prove.
+Jurors may be more likely to acquit or become hopelessly deadlocked in cases where prosecutors bring charges they can't prove.

 Q: So what's the charging strategy?